 Once upon a time, a story was told about the adventures of a little boy and a little girl who got lost in a dark wood only to find themselves face to face with the sweetest house the world had ever seen.
-And so begins the tale of the gingerbread house (also known as Hansel and Gretel) by the Brother’s Grimm.
+And so begins the tale of the gingerbread house (also known as Hansel and Gretel) by the Brother's Grimm.
 Along with this story also came the introduction of German Lebkuchen to the world.
-As a harder version of the more traditional gingerbread, suddenly edible christmas cookies could be built into fanciful structures.
+Like a harder version of the more traditional gingerbread, suddenly edible Christmas cookies could be built into fanciful structures.

 Since the introduction of this tradition, the last 200 years have been filled with families constructing their annual, edible homes.
 Some gingerbread houses are, however, more impressive than others.
 Around the world, many families have taken it upon themselves to construct astounding architectural designs that incorporate everything from gardens to breezeways to electricity.
 Houses even become so elaborate that they win national awards for their intricacy.

 Using templates or cookie cutters, bakers shape the gingerbread dough and transform them into amazing gingerbread houses and Christmas decorations.
 A touch of royal icing glues the gingerbread pieces together while melted candy makes up stained glass windows.
 Roof tiles are made from chocolate and candy canes.

 This year the famous Omni Grove Park Inn located in Asheville, North Carolina is sharing their gingerbread houses virtually!
 In fact, you can make your own gingerbread house with the help of Chef Carla Hall in this virtual cooking class.

 So this year, instead of picking up a gingerbread house at the grocery store, think outside of the box.
 Who knows what wonderful creations can be constructed when you forgo the how-to guide.
 Here are 12 beautiful examples:

 Individually baked bricks at different temperatures for a textural variety?